SofianeOuaari/Data-Streaming-Kafka-MongoDB-PostgreSQL-Streamlit/README.md

 - Receiving the data through a Kafka Consumer.
 - Using Apache Kafka as the messaging backbone for the data streaming.
 - Running all components in isoaled Docker containers.
+- Analyzing the received using a ydata Profiling Report.
+- Update the Streamlit app each time new data is received.

 ## Dataset